surebert/monitor-http-status/Readme.md

 composer require surebert/monitor-http-status:dev-master
 ```

-# Running as a service
+# Installing as a command line tool
 You can convert this into a command line tool using the installer

 ```bash